duganchen/codesearch/README.md

 ### Indexing The Repositories

 *indexer/indexfiles* will convert a directory to Sphinx-ready XML.
-Edit it as necessary.
-Then, in sphinx.conf, set it as your xmlpipe command:
+In sphinx.conf, set it as your xmlpipe command:

 	source sourcecode_pipe
 	{